Logout

 Human Rights Focus Areas

-• Walmart's opportunity to have an impact through the deployment of business and philanthropic assets and capabilities.
+• Walmart's opportunity to have an impact through the deployment of business and philanthropic assets and capabilities

-• Prevalence studies and external analyses: We consult external resources, including studies produced by NGOs, governmental agencies, and industry groups such as the U.S. Department of State Trafficking in Persons Report, World Bank Governance Indicators, Verité Forced Labor Commodity Atlas, the Leadership Group on Responsible Recruitment findings, McKinsey's Women in the Workplace and Race in the Workplace reports, and Seafood Task Force data.
-Often, however, data do not always exist to provide sufficient direction on where to focus efforts or the types of interventions necessary to have an impact.
-The Walmart Foundation has commissioned studies and tools, including the first comprehensive study documenting the prevalence of forced labor on Thai fishing vessels.
+• Prevalence studies and external analyses, including studies produced by NGOs, governmental agencies, and industry groups such as the U.S. Department of State Trafficking in Persons Report, World Bank Worldwide Governance Indicators, Verité Forced Labor Commodity Atlas, Leadership Group on Responsible Recruitment findings and reports like Women in the Workplace and Race in the Workplace, and Seafood Task Force data.

 Management of Salient Issues: Walmart's Operations

-1. Setting expectations through policies, procedures, and standards
+• Setting expectations through policies, procedures, and standards

-2. Engaging stakeholders and assessing their feedback, insights, and concerns
+• Engaging stakeholders and assessing their feedback, insights, and concerns

-3. Designing and implementing strategies to address an issue and relevant underlying systems
+• Designing and implementing strategies to address an issue and relevant underlying systems

 Example strategies relevant to our salient human rights issues are set forth below.
-For additional details, please see our ESG disclosures on Human Capital: Good Jobs & Advancement for AssociatesEquity & Inclusion at Walmart & Beyond, and Ethics & Compliance.
+For additional information, please see our ESG disclosures on Human Capital: Good Jobs & Advancement for Associates, Equity & Inclusion at Walmart & Beyond, and Ethics & Compliance.

 Policies and Standards

-• Combating forced and underage labor: Conflict Minerals PolicyGlobal Forced Labor Prevention Policy; Global Responsible Sourcing Compliance Policy; Associate Pay Policy; Minors in the Workplace Policy
+• Combating forced and underage labor: Conflict Minerals Policy, Global Forced Labor Prevention Policy

 Stakeholder Engagement